mussen081/paymenterinstaller/README.md

 ## Alerts

-Be sure that the paymenter.service is running and you dont have a certicate and certificate limit warning Please let me know if the translations are incorrect.
+Be sure that the paymenter.service is running and you dont have a certicate and certificate limit warning.

+Please let me know if the translations are incorrect.

 ## Authors